particle-iot/docs/firmware/firmware.md

 WiFi.connect(WIFI_CONNECT_SKIP_LISTEN);
 ```

-If there are no credentials then the call does nothing other than turn on the WiFi module.
+If there are no credentials then the call does nothing other than turn on the Wi-Fi module.

 ### disconnect()